 Unfortunately, the Provincial Health Ministries decided to not provide public funding for this extremely expensive drug.
 He and Margriet became board members of the newly formed patient group, aHUS Canada, to support patients and advocate for access to the drug.
 Now patients can connect and support each other in Canada so the journey is not so lonely.

-The quest to secure public funding in Canada is still an ongoing issue. aHUS Canada has had some success.
-They have convinced Ontario to make a plan to fund Soliris for some critically ill aHUS patients, but many aHUS patients in Canada, like Michael, are still without the doctor prescribed access to Soliris.
-He and Margriet will continue to advocate and educate until all Canadian aHUS patients have access to the treatment they need.
+While the quest to secure public funding for eculizumab in Canada is still an ongoing issue, aHUS Canada has had success.
+They have convinced Ontario to make a plan to fund this drug for critically ill aHUS patients and subsequently for patients who have lost kidney function and need a transplant, but many aHUS patients in Canada, like Michael, are still without the doctor prescribed access to eculizumab.
+He, Margriet and others continue to advocate and educate until all Canadian aHUS patients have access to the treatment they are prescribed.

 Thank you Michael for sharing your story.
 If you are interested in sharing your story of how aHUS has impacted your life, please contact us at email@example.com.